top of page

 The Huntsville Mustard Gas Arsenal produced more gas in five months.
 79,000 drums of mustard-gas were produced and the plans were submitted to General Porter for approval.
 I was seeing a lot of problems with this attack because of the affect it might have on our own men.

 The plan to use mustard gas was not well known to many people.
-We had an agreement not to use these weapons unless they were used on us, but it seemed like we were now looking to change this.
+I learned that we had an agreement not to use these weapons unless they were used on us, but it seemed like we were now looking to change this.
 In February 1945, General Marshall outlined his plan for invasion.
 It would be a full-out invasion, and we were to make a two-pronged attack.
 Consider how much planning Normandy took and multiply it by ten, and then you have what we were facing in the invasion of Japan.
 (Operation X-Day)

 The date for this invasion would be November 1st, 1945.
 The densely wooded and volcanic terrain and those deep ravines of Kyushu couldn’t have been more different than what we saw in Europe.
 The islands in Japan were almost impossible to navigate.
 The scale of this invasion would take us to Tokyo by March of 1946.